howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

  *
  */
 ```
-The return part of the docblock defines the shape of the array with the nested array keys.
+The return part of the docblock defines the shape of the array with the nested array keys and the data types.
 Re-run `make test`.
 All test should pass.

 [Go to lesson index](index.md)